ajcndn/invoice-extractor/README.md

+## UPDATE: Google Vision API is required.
+Tesseract is no longer used.

 # Invoice Data Extractor
 Invoice Extractor is a simple web application built using Streamlit that allows users to upload invoices in various formats (PDF, XML, TIF, PNG, JPEG) and receive the extracted data in JSON format.